lorenzorasmussen/GooGledatanexus-ai/.trae/rules/project_rules.md

 To ensure the consultant's advice is practical and can be implemented systematically, add the following expectation:

 Phased Recommendations & Prioritization: Request that the consultant, where appropriate, prioritizes their recommendations (e.g., by impact/effort) and outlines a potential phased approach for implementing significant changes or new features, particularly for the AI chat assistant's modular development.

+Accomplishments:

+- Successfully fixed a JSX error in `LeftNavigation.tsx` by adding a missing closing </a> tag.
+- Implemented real-time BTC and ETH price fetching in `CryptoTickersWidget.tsx` :
+  - Initially from CoinGecko API.
+  - Later switched to CoinMarketCap API, including API key integration and data parsing adjustments.
+- Opened a preview of the application for review after each significant UI change.
+Challenges Encountered:

+- Persistent issues with coincap-mcp server recognition, leading to a pivot to direct API integration.
+- Problems with coin_api_mcp installation and execution, including python command not found and No module named coin_api_mcp errors, and npm error E404 Not Found .
+Current Status:

+- The application should now be running without the previously reported JSX error.
+- Cryptocurrency prices (BTC and ETH) are being fetched and displayed from the CoinMarketCap API.
+Next Steps:

+1. Confirm Application Functionality: Please verify that the application is running as expected and all features, especially the crypto tickers, are working correctly.
+2. Continue with Optimization and AI Integration: Once confirmed, we can proceed with the broader optimization strategies and AI chat assistant integration as outlined in your initial request.